tccaa/tccaa.github.io/about.markdown

 <p></p>

-# Brief History of the Tri-Cities Chinese Community
+# A Brief History of the Tri-Cities Chinese Community

 Chinese immigration to the Tri-Cities began in the early 1970s, following the U.S. Atomic Energy Commission’s decision to build the Fast Flux Test Facility (FFTF).
 Since then, the community has grown steadily, with significant expansion in the 1990s as waves of engineers, scientists, and other professionals made the Tri-Cities their home.
 Employers like the Pacific Northwest National Laboratory (PNNL) and other local industries have attracted newcomers and provided opportunities for growth.